Marceau-stack/Classification-of-3D-medical-images-based-on-CNN-Dense-Sharp-network/README.md

 outputdata: the classification of test CT images(0 or 1)

 The machine learning model is trained on the colab plantform.
-To run the code, you need edit the training and testing data path in the code(usable(1).ipynb).
+To run the code, you need edit the training and testing data path in the code(total.ipynb).

-The output result is the average of three weights of three models:bestweight, model2,model3
+The output result is the average of three weights of three models:bestweight, model2, model3

 master:

-usable(1).ipynb: the overall codes
+total.ipynb: the overall codes

 bestweight.h5py: the highest accuracy weight (batch_size=256, 10 layers, learning rate 0.001, SGD)